Naracoorte Energy Project - Flow Power

 Provides stability & reliability for the network

-The battery will also provide Contingency FCAS (Frequency Control and Ancillary Services) to ensure the stability and reliability of the local distribution network.
+The battery can also provide contingency FCAS (Frequency Control and Ancillary Services) to ensure the stability and reliability of the local distribution network.
 Put simply, FCAS keeps the grid within a safe frequency by balancing supply and demand, helping to prevent blackouts and outages.

 Work with us